 - Expand access, service, opportunity and success.

-- Strengthen organizational, community and international partnerships to enhance economic competitiveness.
+- Strengthen organizational, community and global partnerships to enhance economic competitiveness. .

 - Sustain financial viability during changing economic and market conditions.